OpenUpSA/openupsa.github.io/_articles/openintake.md

 ---
 Exciting news: we can confirm our Durban intake for 9 - 10 October.
 The dates and locations for [Introduction to Data Storytelling](https://openup.org.za/img/resources/Open-Intake-Invite-Sept17.pdf) short course are:

-*Johannesburg - 19 & 20 September, Cape Town - 3 & 4 October, and Durban 9 & 10 October*
+* Johannesburg - 19 & 20 September
+* Cape Town - 3 & 4 October
+* Durban 9 & 10 October

 Get your [applications](https://docs.google.com/forms/d/e/1FAIpQLSdPXvaJFTekl4XfaJmxlSUz2cGcGnNwpPW8pa0wP945Ih82lg/viewform) in now to secure your spot!